alisomay/libpd-sys/README.md

 There is always room for more testing and improvement on `build.rs`.
 If you're interested PRs are open.

+Or if you wish you can add support for the unsupported platforms.

 ## Support

 - Desktop